fathyshalaby/DreamSage/readme.md

-# Dream Journal App
+# DreamSage

 ## Description

-Dream Journal is a comprehensive web application designed to help users track, analyze, and share their dreams.
+DreamSage is a comprehensive web application designed to help users track, analyze, and share their dreams.
 Built with React and powered by Supabase, this app offers a rich set of features for dream enthusiasts and those interested in exploring their subconscious mind.

 ## Features